mfrashad/ioasis-app/README.md

 After making the changes, proceed to the next section on how to build the app bundle.

 ## Building App Bundle
 The bundle file or the apk file can be generated using the expo-cli.
-For uploading the update to Playstore, the bundle file should be used
+For uploading the update to Playstore, the bundle file should be used.

+**Before building a new bundle/apk file.
+Please increment the app version in `app.json` file.**

 Bundle file
 ```